Sergi Segura

-Sergio Segura García (born 30 August 1995) is a Spanish footballer who plays for Primera Federación club Sabadell as a left back.
+Sergio "Sergi" Segura García (born 30 August 1995) is a Spanish footballer who plays as a left back for CD Guadalajara.

 Club career

 Segura was born in Villarreal, Castellón, Valencian Community, and was a CD Castellón youth graduate.
 In 2014 he joined CD Leganés, being initially assigned to the reserves in the regional leagues.

 Segura made his first-team debut on 29 November 2016, starting in a 1–3 home loss against Valencia CF for the season's Copa del Rey.
+He left the club in the following year, and moved to Segunda División B side CDA Navalcarnero.

+In 2021, after two seasons at CF Pozuelo de Alarcón, Segura signed for Segunda División RFEF side CD Guadalajara.
+He agreed to a deal with Mérida AD of the Primera Federación on 15 June 2024, but returned to the fourth division the following 24 January, with CE Sabadell FC.

+On 14 July 2026, after achieving two consecutive promotions with the Arquelinats, Segura returned to Guadalajara on a two-year contract.